FRRouting/frr/doc/developer/northbound/architecture.rst

 northbound layer of the FRR daemons.
 By default, only the CLI interface is compiled built-in in the FRR daemons.
-The other management interfaces are provided as optional plugins and need to be loaded during the daemon initialization (e.g. *zebra -M confd*).
+The other management interfaces are provided as optional plugins and need to be loaded during the daemon initialization (e.g. *zebra -M grpc*).
 This design makes it possible to integrate FRR with different NETCONF solutions without introducing vendor lock-in.
 The [[Plugins - Writing Your Own]] page explains how to write custom northbound plugins that can be tailored to all needs